LiamK/HearPlanet-PythonAPI/README.md

 First you would select the table (poi or article).
-If you already know the unique identifier of the poi or article, you can use fetch.
+If you already know the unique identifier of the poi or article, you can use fetch().
 If you would like to get the "featured" articles, then just use featured().
 Otherwise, use search() plus one or more of term(), point() and location().
 Finally, you can add filters to further refine your search.

 Other tables of interest might be "langugages" and "categories."
-For a complete list, consult the API documentation.
+For a complete list, consult the [API documentation](http://prod.hearplanet.com/api/2.0/documentation/).

 ## Search Requests